 A. The WEO does not provide exchange rates data.
-You can download official exchange rates data for selected currencies from IMF's "Data and Statistics" section (http://www.imf.org/external/data.htm#data) under the heading "Exchange Rates Data."
+You can download official exchange rates data for selected currencies from IMF's "Data" section (http://www.imf.org/external/data.htm) under the heading "Exchange Rates Data."
 Finally, the IMF e-library which contains data from other IMF publications (Balance of Payments, Direction of Trade, Government Finance Statistics, and International Financial Statistics) provides this data as well.
 A subscription is required to access the data but the e-library does offer a Free Trial period.

 Q. Is there a list of WEO countries that are chain-weighted?

-A. You may find the list of chain-weighted countries on the Assumptions and Data Conventions page and in the last column of the table in the Country Information page.
+A. You may find the list of chain-weighted countries in Table G of the Statistical Appendix and in the Country Information page.
 In addition, this information is included in the Country/Series-specific notes that you can choose to append to your download report at the end of a query.
 At this time, this only applies to the "Gross Domestic Product, constant prices" series.